Cho Yoon-je: Biography

+Cho attended Seoul National University and graduated with a bachelor's degree in economics in 1976.
+He subsequently earned a Master of Arts and a PhD from Stanford University in 1984.

 Cho is known for his deep and wide expertise on the global economy and finance.
-Cho accumulated his experience in the economic and financial fields by working at such global organizations as the International Bank for Reconstruction and Development, and the International Monetary Fund.
+He accumulated his experience in the economic and financial fields by working at such global organizations as the International Bank for Reconstruction and Development, and the International Monetary Fund.
 Cho served as Ambassador to the United Kingdom from 2005 to 2008 and as an economic adviser to former President Roh Moo-hyun from 2003 to 2005.
 He also headed Moon Jae-in's policy think tank during the 2017 South Korean presidential election.
 He is also an honorary professor of international studies at Sogang University.